 For additional support and information, explore:

-Mental health and obtaining an ADHD diagnosis is a complicated process, so it’s natural that you may have some lingering questions.
-We’ve taken the time to answer a few of the most commonly asked questions below.
+Mental health and obtaining an ADHD assement is a complicated process, so it’s natural that you may have some lingering questions.
+Below are answers to some of the most commonly asked questions.

 No. ADHD Advisor does not prescribe stimulants in Maine.

 The initial assessment is based on the standard symptoms, behavior and problems that people with ADHD suffer with.
-Should you not have any issues that we look out for, it is unlikely that you need to be diagnosed.
+Your provider may not assess you if you are not demonstrating signs of ADHD.

 Please send an email to support@adhdadvisor.org.
-We will respond within 24 hours (Monday through Friday)
+A response will be provided within 24 hours (Monday through Friday).

-We understand that things happen.
-If you need to cancel an appointment, please reach out to our support team at support@adhdadvisor.org In order to receive credit for a canceled appointment, we require 24 hour notice.
+If you need to cancel an assessment, please reach out to the support team at support@adhdadvisor.org In order to receive credit for a canceled assessment, minimum of 24 hours’ notice is required to receive credit for a canceled assessment.

 Expect a quick and supportive process: fill out an intake form, speak with a provider, complete an assessment, and receive a treatment plan tailored to your needs.